Once a job is created (job status is "Queued"), the scheduler can allocate resources to the job via the scheduling console and job details view.

 Figure 8.
 A resource who is not recommended by the optimization engine.

 Tip!
-To display metric distance units for travel, i.e., kilometers instead of miles, Skedulo uses your web browser's language option to set the values.
-To view imperial measurements, set the language option to USA or UK.
+To display metric distance units for travel, i.e., kilometers instead of miles, set the distance options in the Skedulo preference settings.

 Once a resource has been allocated to the job, the job's status is changed to "Pending Dispatch."
 A date and time for the job must be set before a notification can be sent out to the mobile worker.